samcolmanetti/nytimes-presidential-candidates-stats/README.md

-# NY Times President Candidate Mentions
+# NY Times Presidential Candidate Mentions
 This application searches through every article posted in 2015 and records the number of times a presidential candidate's name was mentioned.
 The results are recorded in a .csv file where you can see a candidate's popularity by month.

 I made this as a school project to show one of the many applications of regular expressions.